backstage/backstage/docs/getting-started/app-custom-theme.md

 ```

 ## Custom Fonts

+To add custom fonts, you first need to store the font so that it can be imported.
+We suggest creating the `assets/fonts` directory in your front-end application `src` folder.

-To add custom fonts, you first need to declare the font style following the `@font-face` syntax from [Material UI Typography](https://mui.com/material-ui/customization/typography/).
-After that you can then utilize the `styleOverrides` of `MuiCssBaseline` under components to set the default font.
+You can then declare the font style following the `@font-face` syntax from [Material UI Typography](https://mui.com/material-ui/customization/typography/).

+After that you can then utilize the `styleOverrides` of `MuiCssBaseline` under components to add a font to the `@font-face` array.

 ```ts title="packages/app/src/theme/myTheme.ts"
 import MyCustomFont from '../assets/fonts/My-Custom-Font.woff2';